 All the mentioned requirements for the year 2019. will be fulfilled on May 2, and therefore this is the true Christmas referring to the true historical Jesus.
 The Moon-Chandra is just about the thirteenth tithi of the waning phase, and the Sun-Surya is in the Aries-Mesha sign, where it is exalted.
 The natal chart of Jesus follows all these principles of Vishnu incarnations where he appears as a strong and righteous king warrior.
 Chandra-Moon as the ruler of the first house and ascendant should be in the ninth house, while at the same time, Surya-Sun is exalted in the Aries-Mesha sign.
 In addition, it should be Guru-Saturn conjunction involved, in any form this very powerful conjunction can possibly occur.

 Therefore, the thing is, we have this Vedic Celebration … Vedic Christmas … and we know we are celebrating jet another one incarnation of Vishnu.
-Yes, Jesus the Christ, he was a strong and powerful Vishnu incarnation.
-That is the reason that his name, and partially his life story as well, they are deeply embedded into almost every culture.
+Yes, Jesus the Christ, was a strong and powerful Vishnu incarnation.
+That is the reason that his name, and partially his life story as well, are deeply embedded into almost every culture.
 For instance, if we look from the point of view of India, Jesus was always recognized and accepted as the Vishnu incarnation.
-Indians never had any problem to recognize Jesus.
+Indians never had any problem recognizing Jesus.
 This is one very important point to mention.
-It is not necessary to mention that so-called Abrahamic religions and belonging cultures, they all have Jesus in the root of their religious beliefs.
-Therefore, what can possibly be better than to celebrate Lord Vishnu in the most appropriate way?
+It is not necessary to mention that so-called Abrahamic religions and belonging cultures, well, they all have Jesus at the root of their religious beliefs.
+Therefore, what can possibly be better than celebrating Lord Vishnu in the most appropriate way?

 In today’s Indian culture, Vishnu is prized very much.
 In fact, it is the leading deity of India, even though society is very colorful and divided very much in honoring and respecting the Vedic deities.
 In fact, there is no place for competition.
 There is a natural hierarchy among all devatas, and every deity has its own place.
 The best is that orientation toward any specific devata is being followed by … Ishta Devata.
 According to the individual natal chart, the expert in Vedic Astrology-Jyotish will easily determine which devata any individual should follow.

 Well, I do not want to be too long with this Vedic Christmas story.
-It is better not to be very long, even though it already have taken some time and space, so instead, we just devote ourselves to celebrate the Vedic Christmas nicely.
-I wish everyone a long life and fulfilling of all desires because this is the shortest way toward the Cosmic Consciousness-Enlightenment and the release from the karmic circle.
+It is better not to be very long, even though it already has taken some time and space, so instead, we just devote ourselves to celebrating the Vedic Christmas nicely.
+I wish everyone a long life and fulfillment of all desires because this is the shortest way toward the Cosmic Consciousness-Enlightenment and the release from the karmic circle.
 I wish everyone life in abundance with perfect health and no worries.
 All that I can do right now is to repeat once again …